AlexGurianov/cellular-automaton-image-generator/README.md

 #### Usage

-To start generation of the given image run the script from the command line with the following command passing the path to the image you wish to generate as a requiered `--image` argument.
+To start generation of the given image download and run the script from the command line with the following command.
+Pass the path to the image you wish to generate as a requiered `--image` argument.
 Add `--s` or `--save` flag to save image generation as a video file.

 ```
 python img_gen.py --image "/path/to/image.jpg" --s